-How to Prevent Roaches in your Georgia Home!
+How to Prevent Roaches in Your Georgia Home

-● Oriental Cockroach — The Oriental Cockroach ranges in color from black to cherry red, and you’ll most often see them at night.
+● Oriental Cockroach — The Oriental Cockroach ranges in color from black to cherry red, and you’ll see them most often at night.
 They usually thrive around the same places that the American Cockroach does, but chances are you won’t see them indoors.

 ● Asian Cockroach — The Asian Cockroach is a smaller roach that is tan in color.
 These roaches can fly, and they’re attracted to light and warmth.
 They stay outdoors most of the time, where they live under leaves or mulch or in tall grass.
 You usually won’t see them unless something has disturbed their habitat.

-● Close Up Your Pet Food — Roaches love the same stuff your four-legged family members do, so if you leave bags open, they consider it an invitation to dine.
+- Close Up Your Pet Food — Roaches love the same stuff your four-legged family members do, so if you leave bags open, they consider it an invitation to dine.
 Seal the bags or buy containers to keep pet food in.

-● Sweep or Vacuum Your Floors — Keep your floors clean and free of the crumbs that roaches love by vacuuming or sweeping regularly.
+- Sweep or Vacuum Your Floors — Keep your floors clean and free of the crumbs that roaches love by vacuuming or sweeping regularly.
 Be sure to keep your vacuum bag emptied out as well.

-We’re always ready to handle your roach issues.
+We’re always ready to handle your roach control issues.
 From Athens to Atlanta, Pest Force is the name you can rely on to get rid of cockroaches and give you peace of mind.